• Link to Facebook

 This is one of the Catholic portions of the cemetery.
 Cemetery symbols

 To your right is an Anglican section.
 Crosses predominate throughout the cemetery, as one would expect, historically.
-There are two quaintly named “Non-Christian” portions which are quite small.
+There are two quaintly named “Non-Christian” portions, which are quite small.

 Amongst the larger and more spectacular monuments, several motifs stand out apart from the crosses.